 A new Brattleboro-based social entrepreneurship group will have a tent this year.
 Representatives from this group will partner with ITVFest participants, who are covering related humanitarian issues in their panels or discussions after the screening, to raise awareness.

 This year, Gilpin expects approximately 200 people from the entrepreneur side and 1,000 viewers or members of the public to attend.
-The festival will stay in Dover until 2017.
-The contract will be renewed as long as there is not two consecutive years of audience decline.

 "In theory, we're set up to be here for a decade at least or more," he said.